junzis/pyModeS/README.md

-`PipeDecoder` is stateful — it holds per-ICAO state across calls, matches CPR pairs automatically, evicts stale aircraft after a TTL, and flags DF20/21 messages as `icao_verified` when their CRC-derived ICAO was already seen in a clean DF17/18 plaintext.
+`PipeDecoder` is stateful — it holds per-ICAO state across calls, matches CPR pairs automatically, evicts stale aircraft after a TTL, and flags DF20/21 messages as `icao_verified` when their CRC-derived ICAO was seen recently in clean DF17/18 plaintext.

 ```python
 from pyModeS import PipeDecoder